 Nike low-material packaging design proved that sometimes, less is more.
 The air cushions they utilized instantly conveyed the message that Nike Airs are light, highlighting a huge selling point (and the icing on the cake is that the design used far fewer materials than traditional packaging).

 Chobani created packaging for their yogurt that kept functionality front and center.
 The package contained a side section with the toppings, which could easily flip up to pour the contents into the yogurt.
 This made the snack a quick and an easy option for consumers; they could prepare it in seconds (plus, they didn’t have to worry about the toppings getting soggy since they were stored separately)

 To show off the fact that their new diving watch was entirely waterproof, Festina chose to package it in a pouch of water.
 While plenty of companies have created waterproof watches before, this memorable design demonstrated the benefit in a way that hadn’t been done before.

 The review phase of the packaging design process looks a little different than the typical project.
 There are a lot of factors to consider; you’re not only looking for a design that matches the brand, sends the right message, and is visually appealing, you’re also factoring in functionality.
 Making sure that a design has hit the mark in each of these areas often requires multiple iterations, multiple opinions, and a great deal of feedback; it can be time-consuming, to say the least.

 Luckily, we can streamline the process with proofing and approval software.
 With automated workflows, markup tools, contextualized comments, and countless integrations, Ashore has all of the tools necessary to get the final product in top shape, approved, and ready to share with the world.
 Thinking of improving your review and approval process?
-Start your 14-day free trial of Ashore today!
+Sign up for free today!